-Thanksgiving is a day away and as we're gathering the ingredients SupermarketGuru wants to remind you of the stellar nutritional profile of your Thanksgiving favorites
+Thanksgiving is just days away, and as we're gathering the ingredients, SupermarketGuru wants to remind you of the stellar nutritional profile of your Thanksgiving favorites.

-Thanksgiving is a day away and as we're gathering and preparing the ingredients, or just getting ready for the tasty meal, SupermarketGuru.com wants to remind you that not only does Thanksgiving signify the harvest and a time to be thankful for all of the wonderful things in our lives, but also remember that many of our Thanksgiving favorites are true nutritional standouts.
+Thanksgiving is a few days away and as we're gathering and preparing the ingredients, or just getting ready for the tasty meal, SupermarketGuru wants to remind you and your shoppers that not only does Thanksgiving signify the harvest and a time to be thankful for all of the wonderful things in our lives, but also remember that many of our Thanksgiving favorites are true nutritional standouts.
 Here’s some info you can share with your shoppers:

 Cranberries, the ultimate fall fruit, are tangy, tart, tasty, and super nutritious!
 They contain vitamin C, fiber, manganese and vitamin K. Most well known for keeping our urinary tract healthy, cranberries’ unique combination of phytonutrients and other compounds are also thought to boast gastrointestinal as well as oral health, prevent the formation of kidney stones, lower 'bad cholesterol', LDLs and raise the ‘good cholesterol’ HDLs, aid in recovery from stroke, and even help prevent cancer.
 Certain compounds in cranberries have also demonstrated anti-viral and anti-bacterial abilities.
 Do remember that most Thanksgiving cranberry sauces contain a significant amount of added sugar, which should be enjoyed in moderation!